benrudolph/bitbybit/source/_posts/2014-10-06-learning-a-new-language.md

 <!-- more -->

 I've always wondered what the best language was to learn.
 I've had it in my head that Spanish was *the* language that I should learn, but being somewhat of a contrarian I always refused to go down the dogmatic path.
 Granted the "best" language is certainly subjective depending on tastes and goals in life, but below is my data-driven and heartfelt process of deciding on a new language to learn.
-Hopefully the numbers will point me to an undenible choice.
+Hopefully the numbers will point to an undenible choice.

 ### Most spoken languages